Iraqi Sunnis mourn protesters shot dead by troops

 “This is an illegal law passed by Maliki’s opponents who fear facing him at ballot boxes”, said Ali al-Shallah, a lawmaker with Maliki’s alliance.

-Additional reporting by Suadad al-Salhy and Ahmed Rasheed; Editing by Patrick Markey, Andrew Roche and Jason Webb
+Additional reporting by Suadad al-Salhy and Ahmed Rasheed; Editing by Patrick Markey and Andrew Roche